Last week, we discussed buried or hidden dialogue and I promised to continue today with the unofficial rules. Here they are:

 “He’s gone.”
 Her voice quivered almost as much as her hand.

 How do you eliminate buried dialogue?
 Sometimes that means moving things around so the dialogue is at the front or end of the narration.
 Sometimes you’ll have to delete the narration, or you can add narration about someone else, which gives you an excuse to change lines.
 Other times, a line change is all that’s needed to either give you a “narration plus dialogue” or “dialogue plus narration” effect.
-Look back at last Tuesday’s post to see examples of how to fix buried dialogue.
+Look back at last Wednesday’s post to see examples of how to fix buried dialogue.

-As I mentioned before, this isn’t a rule.
+Like I mentioned before, this isn’t a rule.
 It’s more like a trick to help keep your story’s pace flowing well.
 If you look through some of the more recently published novels, you’ll see authors rarely bury their dialogue.
 There has to be a reason for that, right?

 Okay, fess up.
 Have you buried your dialogue?